dangazineu/tako/docs/designs/exec-workflow-engine.md

     - **Workspace**: The workspace (`~/.tako/workspaces/<run-id>/...`) is mounted into the container.

 4.  **State & Resumption**:
-    - State is saved to `~/.tako/state/<run-id>.json` after each step.
+    - -   State is saved to `~/.tako/state/<run-id>.json` after each step.
 The file is checksummed to detect corruption.
-If the state file is found to be corrupt, the run fails, and there is no automatic recovery.
+If the state file is found to be corrupt, the run fails.
+While there is no automatic recovery in the initial version, state file versioning and incremental backups are being considered for future releases to improve resilience.
     - To resume, a user runs `tako exec --resume <run-id>`.
     - **Idempotency**: It is the responsibility of the workflow author to design steps to be idempotent, especially in workflows that are expected to be resumed.
 The engine does not provide any guarantees about partially completed steps.
     - **Cross-Repository Consistency**: The engine does not provide transactional guarantees for state changes across multiple repositories.
 A failure in one repository's workflow does not automatically roll back changes in another.